Correlated Equilibria in Large Anonymous Bayesian Games: Bayesian nonatomic games

 \end{definition}

-The interpretation of \ac{BCWE} is similar to the interpretation of \ac{CWE}: for each state $\state\in\states$, a mediator who knows the state draws a flow vector $\flowprof$ at random according to the distribution $\outcome(\,\cdot\mid\state)$ and then, for each $\act\in\actions$, recommends a random fraction $\flow_{\act}$ of players to play $\act$.
-The outcome is a \ac{BCWE} if there is no incentive to deviate from the mediator's recommendation.
-A \ac{SBCWE} is a \ac{BCWE} where in each state, the distribution $\outcome(\,\cdot\mid\state)$ is a degenerate distribution $\dirac_{\flowprof}$.
-In a \ac{CBCWE}, no player can profitably deviate from obedience to a fixed action that does not depend on the recommendation.
+The interpretation of the definition of \ac{BCWE} is as follows.
+For each state $\statet\in\states$, a mediator who knows the state draws a flow $\flowprof$ at random according to the distribution $\outcome(\,\cdot\mid\statet)$.
+Then, for each population $\pop\in\pops$ and action $\act\in\actions^\pop$, the mediator recommends a random mass $\flow_{\act}^{\pop}$ of players in population $\pop$ to play $\act$.
+The outcome is a \ac{BCWE} if no player has an incentive to deviate from the mediator's recommendation when all the other players follow the mediator's recommendation.
+Indeed, for each population $\pop$, if we divide \cref{eq:BCWEmutltipop} by the ex-ante expected mass $\sum_{\statet} \prior(\statet) \int\flow_{\act}^{\pop}\diff\outcome(\flowprof\mid \statet)$ of players choosing $\act$ in population $\pop$, then we see that the left-hand-side is proportional to the expected cost of playing $\act$, conditionally of being recommended $\act$, and the right-hand-side is proportional to the expected cost of playing $\actalt$, conditionally of being recommended $\act$.